ArtificialintelligenceDev/docker-shiny/README.md

 # Steps Overview

 # Project directory organization
-Docker works using Dockerfile, a file which specifies how Docker is supposed to build your application.
+To dockerize an app we use a Dockerfile, a file which specifies how Docker is supposed to build your application.
 It contains the steps Docker is supposed to follow to package your app.
-Once that is done, you can send this packaged app to anyone and they can run it on their system withno problems.
+Once that is done, you can send this packaged app to anyone and they can run it on their system without any problems or need to download dependencies or libraries.
+Everything is self-contained.

+# Project Structure
 Let's start with the project structure.
 You will have to keep Dockerfile at the root of your project.
 A basic project will look as follows -

 - app.py